-The last bit of the course was the dissertation and it felt really different to finishing just an assignment, because I guess because there's so much at stake with the dissertation that it never really feels finished or it didn't feel finished to me, and so when I had finished my draft that probably would have been a final version of a previous essay, it still felt like I had to meticulously go through it and then check it, so the whole process of finishing the dissertation was just way longer than anything that had come before.
+The last bit of the course was the dissertation and it felt really different to finishing just an assignment, because there's so much at stake with the dissertation.
+It never really feels finished, or it didn't to me, and so when I had finished my draft that probably would have been a 'final version' of an essay previously, it still felt like I had to meticulously go through it and then check it, so the whole process of finishing the dissertation was just way longer than anything that had come before.

-But when I finally submitted the dissertation, it was, I don't know, it was very...I think it's just similar to that apprehension, excitement thing again, and a bit of relief mixed in as well.
-I don't know, it's excitement to get the grade back and have the final 'you've passed' thing in a few weeks, but also apprehension, am I going to do as well as I'm expecting to do? and then also relief of wow, I've just managed to finish a whole Master's course.
+But when I finally submitted the dissertation, it was very...I think it's just similar to that apprehension, excitement thing again, and a bit of relief mixed in as well.
+I don't know, it's excitement to get the grade back and have the final 'you've passed' thing in a few weeks, but also apprehension, "am I going to do as well as I'm expecting to do?" and then also relief of, "wow, I've just managed to finish a whole Master's course".
 Yeah.

 Did you use Studiosity during that process to get feedback on the dissertation?

-Yes, I finished a first draught of my dissertation and I showed it to my supervisor, and then once my supervisor sent it back with all of her corrections, I did a second draft of it and I basically split it up into three, I split up in an introduction, the methods and results and the discussion, and I submitted each section to Studiosity with a slight bit of overlap as well, actually, because I was interested as to what two different Studiosity reviewers would pick up. and I think the max word limit was five thousand say so I submitted it in three chunks, slightly overlapping.
+Yes, I finished a first draft of my dissertation and I showed it to my supervisor, and then once my supervisor sent it back with all of her corrections, I did a second draft of it and I basically split it up into three, I split up in an introduction, the methods and results and the discussion, and I submitted each section to Studiosity with a slight bit of overlap as well, actually, because I was interested as to what two different Studiosity reviewers would pick up.
+The max word limit was five thousand words or so, so I submitted it in three chunks, slightly overlapping.

 Which of your learning experiences at university do you think strengthened your confidence in your academic skills?